Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-REVOMUSIC/TASKS.md

 * Job opening: 2 managers, 8 engineers and 3 operators
 ***
 ### Job posting for Managers:
+**JOB TITLE** : Manager (- 2 managers needed.
+***
+**OCCUPATION (SOC LABEL AND CODE)**:  11-1021.00 - General and Operations Managers
+***
+**INDUSTRY (NAICS TITLE AND CODE)**: 339992 - Musical Instrument Manufacturing
+***
+**LIST OF TASKS**:
+- Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
+- Direct administrative activities directly related to making products or providing services.
+- Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.
+- Prepare staff work schedules and assign specific duties.
+- Monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits.
+- Create and maintain detailed project plans to ensure clarity of deliverables and timing.
+- For new project, the project manager will be responsible for the work breakdown structure, detailed project schedule, project risk, opportunity and improvement management, Project Launch, Change management and contractual obligation management, budget allocation and monitoring, Project Reporting internally both status and financial performance.
+- Have the authority and the obligation to review the effort of the project core team members and to give directives related to the project execution.
+- Availability for short-term travel (2 – 10 days) as need.
+***
+**LIST OF SKILLS**:
+- Active Listening
+- Coordination
+- Monitoring
+- Social Perceptiveness
+- Speaking (high level of English)
+- Ability to communicate issues clearly to both business and technology professionals.
+- Ability to work under pressure to meet project deadlines.
+- Excellent time management skills with the ability to multi-task.
+- Ability to identify possible risks/issues/problems and apply critical thinking skills to volunteer possible solutions and plans of action.
+***
+**REQUIRED CREDENTIALS AND YEARS OF EXPERIENCE**: University degree in an appropiate discipline (Business Management, Engineering).
+2+ years of experience in a management job (preference if it is on the same sector)
+***
+**JOB TYPE**: Full-time job (8 hours per day, 5 days a week)
+***
+**LOCATION**: Pamplona, Navarra, Spain.
+***
+**SALARY, BENEFITS AND PERKS**: €80.000 annual
+***
 ### Job posting for Engineers:
 * ONET-SOC code and title: 17-2112.00 - Industrial Engineers; 17-2071.00 - Electrical Engineers.